An Lushan: Paternity

-Sources conflict about An Lushan's biological father's origin and surname; for example, as to whether An Lushan's father had the surname Kang or not: he took the name of An from his stepfather An Yanyan.
+Sources conflict about An Lushan's biological father's origin and surname; for example, whether An Lushan's father had the surname Kang or not: he took the name of An from his Göktürk stepfather An Yanyan.
 The surnames Kang and An suggest that they were respectively from the Sogdian kingdoms of Samarkand (康國; cf. Kangju) and Bukhara (安國).
 The An are not to be confused with Anxi, which had been established as a prefecture by the Chinese in 661.

 On his side, Matsui Hitoshi, noting that nothing in the historical records provides hard evidence of Sogdian origin and that An Lushan was living at Yingzhou, a settlement of Kumo Xi and Khitan people, suggests that "Perhaps [An Lushan's father] might have been of Khitan origin."
-Edward H. Schafer, however, maintains that An Lushan is probably the Sinicized version of a name derived from Anxi (安息 "Parthia(n)") and the common Sogdian name ܪܘܚܫܐܢ Roxshan meaning "the Bright", related to the Sogdian female name Roxana, also borne by Alexander's Sogdian wife, Roxana.
+Edward H. Schafer, however, maintains that An Lushan is probably the Sinicized version of a name derived from Anxi (安息 "Parthia(n)") and the common Sogdian name ܪܘܚܫܐܢ Roxshan "the Bright" related to the Sogdian female name Roxana, also borne by Alexander's Sogdian wife, Roxana.
 His name has also been transcribed as Āluòshān (阿犖山) or Yàluòshān (軋犖山), and he was posthumously named Prince La of Yan (燕剌王) by his deputy Shi Siming.

 Youth

 It was said that An Lushan knew six non-Chinese languages, and, after he grew older, served as an interpreter in one of the military markets, which were set up by the Chinese government largely to obtain horses in exchange for silk through foreign trade.
 Serving with him was Shi Sugan (later named Shi Siming), who was one day older than he was and who became a good friend of his.
 In 732, when the general Zhang Shougui (張守珪) was governing You Prefecture (幽州, roughly modern Beijing), it was discovered that An Lushan had stolen sheep.
 Zhang was set to execute An Lushan by caning, when An Lushan yelled out, "Is it that you, Lord, do not wish to destroy the two barbarian tribes?
 Why do you want to cane An Lushan to death?"
 Zhang, seeing that he had a large body and impressed by his plea, released him and had him serve as a police officer, along with Shi, and both of them were said to be capable at catching criminals.
 Later, Zhang promoted him to be a military officer.
 As Zhang believed that he was obese, he did not dare to eat too much while in Zhang's presence, and this drew Zhang's favor.
 Zhang took him in and treated him like a son.
-At a time that was not recorded in history, he married a Lady Kang as his first wife, and she bore him at least one son, An Qingxu, who, however, was not his oldest son.
+At a time that was not recorded in history, he married a Lady Kang as his first wife; they had at least one son, An Qingxu, who, however, was not his oldest son.